(Greek: deep, depth)

 When a captious reviewer denounces a comic's "pathetic" attempts to be funny, what she or he really means is "bathetic".

-2. Pertaining to the environment of deposition and the organisms of the ocean between depths of 200 meters [656 feet], the edge of the continental shelf, and 2000 meters [6560 feet].
+2. Pertaining to the environment of deposition and the organisms of the ocean between depths of 200 meters [656 feet], the edge of the continental shelf, and 2,000 meters [6,560 feet]: The average temperature of the bathyal zone is around 4°C (39°F.) and is so deep that sunlight does not penetrate down that far.

 When people experience bathyanesthesia, it is important that they have an escort at all times because they are in more danger of being injured without being aware of it since they can't feel normal sensations.